What is the alfalfa weevil?

 What are the life cycle and biology of alfalfa weevils?

-In spring, adults emerge and lay eggs in alfalfa stems.
+In early spring, the adults emerge from overwintering sites and migrate to alfalfa to lay eggs in alfalfa stems.
 The eggs hatch into larvae, which feed on alfalfa foliage.

-Larvae develop through four instars before pupating in a woven cocoon on the alfalfa plant, sometimes attached to the leaves.
+Larvae develop through four instars before pupating in a woven cocoon on the alfalfa plant, often attached to the leaves.

-The next generation of adults emerges later in the season and does not produce another larval generation before overwintering.
-These adults usually migrate out of the field for the summer before re-entering to the field to overwinter.
+The next generation of adults emerges in early summer but does not produce more larvae until the next spring.
+Instead, these adults usually migrate out of the field for the summer months then re-enter to the field to overwinter.

-Source: Alfalfa weevil life cycle chart was created by the Crop Protection Network.
+Source: Alfalfa weevil life cycle chart created by the Crop Protection Network.

 What are the symptoms of alfalfa weevil damage?